binDebug3/CarKalmanFilter/README.md

 Our clustering models are unable to discern the differences between asphalt, dirt, and cobblestone road types reliably.
 When clustering into three groups, the K-means model only achieves $30\%$ accuracy, while the spectral model achieves $45\%$ accuracy.
 This poor accuracy indicates that the clustering models are unable to identify the correlation between the type of road and the data.

 Since the three-class models are unsuccessful, we attempt to train two-class models to discover if they more accurately predict paved and unpaved roads.
 The K-means model achieves $50\%$ accuracy, while the spectral model achieves $80\%$ accuracy.
-However, the full confusion matrix indicates that the spectral model's high performance is primarily due to the disproportionate ratio of paved road over unpaved road labels in the data (see Fig \ref{fig:2_clusters}).
+However, the full confusion matrix indicates that the spectral model's high performance is primarily due to the disproportionate ratio of paved road over unpaved road labels in the data (see the following figure).
 We address this issue by sampling an equal number of paved and unpaved data points.
 However, this approach also produces poor results, suggesting that clustering algorithms may not be well-suited to capture the subtle differences between road types based solely on gyroscope and vertical accelerometer data.

 ![Results of two-cluster models](figures/2_clusters.png)